tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 that alice has seen it)

-*Aether Dragons: Handling renames*
+Aether Dragons: Handling renames
+''''''''''''''''''''''''''''''''

 suppose that a subfolder of the Magic Folder is renamed on one of the Magic Folder clients. it is not clear how to handle this at all:

 * if the folder is renamed automatically on other clients, then apps that were using files in that folder may break.
 The behavior differs between Windows and Unix: on Windows, it might not be possible to rename the folder at all if it contains open files, while on Unix, open file handles will stay open but operations involving the old path will fail. either way the behaviour is likely to be confusing.

 * for conflict detection, it is unclear whether existing entries in the magic folder db under the old path should be updated to their new path.

 * another possibility is treat the rename like a copy, i.e. all clients end up with a copy of the directory under both names. effectively we treat the move event as a directory creation, and also pretend that there has been a modification of the directory at the old name by all other Magic Folder clients. this is the easiest option to implement.

-*Other design issues*
+Other design issues
+'''''''''''''''''''

-* choice of conflicted filenames (e.g.
+* choice of conflicted filenames (e.g. ``foo.by_bob_at_YYYYMMDD_HHMMSS[v].type``)
-foo.by_bob_at_YYYYMMDD_HHMMSS[v].type)